spencer-project/spencer_human_attribute_recognition/README.md

 3. Build the workspace by running `catkin_make -DCMAKE_BUILD_TYPE=RelWithDebInfo`

+#### Dataset ####

 ##### Dataset format #####

 The experiments in our paper were conducted using the point cloud version of the SRL Human Attribute Dataset.
-To request access to this dataset for research purposes, [visit this page](http://srl.informatik.uni-freiburg.de/downloads).
+To request access to this dataset for research purposes, [visit this page](http://srl.informatik.uni-freiburg.de/human_attributes_dataset).

 For our experiments, we only used the higher-resolution Kinect v2 data.
 The code in this ROS package assumes that the data is stored on hard disk in the following layout: